 Bioremediation & Earth Repair

-Learn to work with our plant, fungal, and bacterial allies to heal the earth.
+Learn to work with our plant, fungal, and bacterial allies to detoxify and heal the earth.
+This class will introduce you to a dynamic and diverse toolkit of ecological approaches for cleaning up and regenerating toxic soil and water.

 Sign up with members of your community to benefit from our group discounts.